 Skycop’s CEO says that if you have caught yourself in a situation within the EU regulatory framework, you can claim up to €600 from the airline.
 Nevertheless, companies have hundreds of ways to delay the process and to avoid it whatsoever by taking advantage of a bureaucratic mistake.
 Skycop’s specialists suggest what you should do to recover the money rightfully belonging to you:

 - Even if you know that the flight may be delayed, arrive at the airport and check-in for your flight on time.
 Failing to do so, you may not be eligible to claim flight compensation.

 - If a flight has been canceled, insist on being properly taken care of: a call to relatives, access to the internet, food, and water must be provided by the airline.

 - Never accept compensations reminiscent of a parody (food vouchers, next trip voucher, free tour coupons, etc.) and do not sign documents to waive further claims if you accept this ridiculous compensation.

 - File a complaint as soon as possible – depending on the country where the incident took place, the law may provide a very short period.

 - If your luggage is delayed, immediately contact the personnel in the arrival hall and fill out the complaint.
 If you leave the airport, your complaint of a missing or delayed baggage submitted later is likely to be rejected.

 - If you are flying with a group, remember that the compensation must be paid for each passenger individually – do not yield to companies trying to mislead you.

-- If it has been a business flight and your ticket was paid by the company, never give up – the compensation must be paid to a person whose name appears on the ticket, rather than the payer for the flight.
+- If it was a business flight and your ticket was paid for by your employer, never give up – the compensation must be paid to a person whose name appears on the ticket, rather than the person who purchased the ticket.